dart-archive/bleeding_edge-DEPRECATED-USE-SDK-INSTEAD/dart/editor/docs/README.txt

 ------------- Linked Resources ------------

-Create a "Path Variable" in the "General > Workspace > Linked Resources" preference page
+Create a "Path Variable" in the "Window > Preferences > General > Workspace > Linked Resources" preference page
     called "DART_TRUNK" that points to the SVN dart/trunk/dart directory that you checked out as specified in the instructions above.

 -------------Classpath Variables -----------

-Create a "Classpath Variable" in "Java > Build Path > Classpath Variables" preference page
+Create a "Classpath Variable" in "Window > Preferences > Java > Build Path > Classpath Variables" preference page
     called "DART_TRUNK" that points to the same directory as the "DART_TRUNK" path variable above

 ------------- Text Editors ----------------